Spring 2023 (Updated 1.6.2023)

-The CSDC offers support to UH Manoa students to assist with mental health, personal, or academic concerns.
-Our approach is encouraging, collaborative, goal focused and culturally sensitive.
-We provide support to develop more personal awareness and skills to cope with challenges and achieve personal and academic goals.
+Thank you for visiting us!
+The CSDC offers support to UH Mānoa students to assist with mental health, personal, or academic concerns.
+Our approach is encouraging, collaborative, goal-focused, and culturally-sensitive.
+We help to foster more personal awareness and skills to cope with challenges and achieve personal and academic goals.

+We provide a variety of services to students, including short-term personal counseling, couples and career counseling, workshops, support groups, and peer fellow services.
 In most cases, services at the CSDC begin with a phone screen.
 This is a brief call with one of our mental health counselors to assess and recommend next steps to support students with mental health and well-being concerns.
+All clinical services are confidential.
+Individual, couples, and group counseling services are free of charge for Mānoa students.
+We also offer urgent consultations to faculty and staff on student-related concerns.
+In addition, psychiatric services and assessment services are available to students for a fee.

 CSDC Hours and Availability

-CSDC is located on the third floor of the Queen Lili?uokalani Center for Student Services, at the heart of the Manoa campus.
-The center is interested in serving all UH students, faculty, and staff.
-If you have any special accommodation needs, let the center know so that arrangements can be made that will work for you.
+The CSDC is located in Room 312 of the Queen Lili‘uokalani Center for Student Services, at the heart of the Mānoa campus.
+The Center is interested in serving all UH Mānoa students.
+If you have any special accommodation needs, let us know so that arrangements can be made that will work for you.

 Eligibility

 Currently enrolled students who have paid the Health Fee are eligible for an initial appointment.
 The most appropriate form of follow-up care (group counseling, individual counseling, or off-campus referral) will be determined primarily by the counselor in collaboration with the student.
-In accordance with the licensing laws for our providers, individual, group, and couple therapy services can only be provided for students who are physically located in the State of Hawai?i.
+In accordance with the licensing laws for our providers, individual, group, and couple therapy services can only be provided for students who are physically located in the State of Hawai'i.

 Scope of Practice